-- 32 The IPCC AR5 WG III concluded that mitigation in agriculture, forestry, and land use (AFOLU) is - key to limit climate change in the 21st century, in terms of mitigation of non-CO2 GHGs, which are 33 - 34 predominately emitted in AFOLU, as well as in terms of land-based carbon sequestration.
-Wollenberg - 35 et al. (2016) highlighted the need to include agricultural emissions explicitly in national mitigation - 36 targets and plans, as a necessary strategy to meet the 2°C goal of the Paris Agreement.
-This chapter - 37 expands on these key findings to document how mitigation in the entire food system, from farm ate to - 38 - consumer, can contribute to reaching the stated global mitigation goals, but in a context of improved 39 food security and nutrition.
-To put the range of mitigation potential of food systems in context, it is - 40 worth noting that emissions from crop and livestock are expected to increase by 30-40% from present - 41 to 2050, under business-as-usual scenarios that include efficiency improvements as well as dietary - 42 changes linked to increased income per capita (FAO 2018a; Tubiello et al. 2014).
-Using current - 43 emissions estimates in this chapter and Chapter 2, these increases translate into projected GHG - emissions from agriculture of 8-9 Gt CO2eq yr-1 by 2050 (medium confidence).
-44 - 45 The AR5 ranked mitigation measures from simple mechanisms such as improved crop and livestock - 46 management (Smith et al. 2014) to more complex carbon dioxide reduction interventions, such as
+31 The IPCC AR5 WG III concluded that mitigation in agriculture, forestry, and land use (AFOLU) is 32 key to limit climate change in the 21st century, in terms of mitigation of non-CO2 GHGs, which are 33 predominately emitted in AFOLU, as well as in terms of land-based carbon sequestration.
+Wollenberg 34 et al. (2016) highlighted the need to include agricultural emissions explicitly in national mitigation 35 targets and plans, as a necessary strategy to meet the $2^{\circ}C$ goal of the Paris Agreement.
+This chapter 36 expands on these key findings to document how mitigation in the entire food system, from farm ate to consumer, can contribute to reaching the stated global mitigation goals, but in a context of improved 37 38 food security and nutrition.
+To put the range of mitigation potential of food systems in context, it is 39 worth noting that emissions from crop and livestock are expected to increase by 30-40% from present 40 to 2050, under business-as-usual scenarios that include efficiency improvements as well as dietary 41 changes linked to increased income per capita (FAO 2018a; Tubiello et al. 2014).
+Using current emissions estimates in this chapter and Chapter 2, these increases translate into projected GHG 42 43 emissions from agriculture of 8-9 Gt CO2eq yr-1 by 2050 (medium confidence).

-Total pages: 200

-- 1 afforestation, soil carbon storage and biomass energy projects with carbon capture and storage - 2 (BECCS).
-The AR5 WGIII AFOLU chapter (Smith et al. 2014) identified two primary categories of - 3 mitigation pathways from the food system: - 4 Supply side: Emissions from agricultural soils, land use change, land management, and crop and - 5 livestock practices can be reduced and terrestrial carbon stocks can be increased by increased - 6 production efficiencies and carbon sequestration in soils and biomass, while emissions from energy - 7 use at all stages of the food system can be reduced through improvements in energy efficiency and - 8 fossil fuel substitution with carbon-free sources including biomass. - 9 Demand side: GHG emissions could be mitigated by changes in diet, reduction in food loss and waste, - and changes in wood consumption for cooking. - In this chapter, supply-side mitigation practices include land use change and carbon sequestration in - 12 soils and biomass in both crop and livestock systems.
-Cropping systems practices include improved - 13 land and fertiliser management, land restoration, biochar applications, breeding for larger root - systems, and bridging yield gaps (Dooley and Stabinsky 2018).
-Options for mitigation in livestock - 15 systems include better manure management, improved grazing land management, and better feeding - practices for animals.
+The AR5 ranked mitigation measures from simple mechanisms such as improved crop and livestock management (Smith et al. 2014) to more complex carbon dioxide reduction interventions, such as afforestation, soil carbon storage and biomass energy projects with carbon capture and storage (BECCS).
+The AR5 WGIII AFOLU chapter (Smith et al. 2014) identified two primary categories of mitigation pathways from the food system:

+3 Supply side: Emissions from agricultural soils, land use change, land management, and crop and

+4 livestock practices can be reduced and terrestrial carbon stocks can be increased by increased

+5 production efficiencies and carbon sequestration in soils and biomass, while emissions from energy

+6 use at all stages of the food system can be reduced through improvements in energy efficiency and

+7 fossil fuel substitution with carbon-free sources including biomass.

+8 Demand side: GHG emissions could be mitigated by changes in diet, reduction in food loss and waste, 9 and changes in wood consumption for cooking.

+10 In this chapter, supply-side mitigation practices include land use change and carbon sequestration in 11 soils and biomass in both crop and livestock systems.
+Cropping systems practices include improved 12 land and fertiliser management, land restoration, biochar applications, breeding for larger root 13 systems, and bridging yield gaps (Dooley and Stabinsky 2018).
+Options for mitigation in livestock 14 systems include better manure management, improved grazing land management, and better feeding 15 practices for animals.
 Agroforestry also is a supply-side mitigation practice.
-Improving efficiency in - supply chains is a supply-side mitigation measure. - 18 Demand-side mitigation practices include dietary changes that lead to reduction of GHG emissions - 19 from production and changes in land use that sequester carbon.
-Reduction of food loss and waste can - contribute to mitigation of GHGs on both the supply and demand sides.
-See Section 5.7 and Chapter 7 - 21 for the enabling conditions needed to ensure that these food system measures would deliver their - 22 potential mitigation outcomes.
+Improving efficiency in 16 supply chains is a supply-side mitigation measure.

+17 Demand-side mitigation practices include dietary changes that lead to reduction of GHG emissions 18 from production and changes in land use that sequester carbon.
+Reduction of food loss and waste can

+19 contribute to mitigation of GHGs on both the supply and demand sides.
+See Section 5.7 and Chapter 7

+20 for the enabling conditions needed to ensure that these food system measures would deliver their

+- 21 potential mitigation outcomes. - 22

-5.5.1 Supply-side mitigation options
+23 5.5.1 Supply-side mitigation options